Slavic Languages and Literatures

 Russian study encompasses a broad discipline that touches on many others.
 For example, Turgenev, Dostoevsky, Tolstoy, and Chekhov probe philosophical, social, political, and psychological issues that are central to the modern experience and fundamental to Western culture.
 Courses in Russian literature open up the artistry and ideas of this intellectual tradition.
 All periods of Russian literature are represented, with emphasis on the 19th through 21st centuries.

 The department strongly recommends that students study abroad.
-Programs take place in Prague, Kraków, Belgrade, Sarajevo, Moscow, St. Petersburg, and Almaty.
+Programs take place in Almaty, Belgrade, Kraków, Prague, Riga, and Sarajevo.
 Students should consult the undergraduate adviser in the department or an adviser in the Global Learning Office to learn more about study abroad options.

 See below for Russian Courses and Polish Courses.